CasaJasmina/scrum/README.md

 # What is this respository

-There are many ways to contribute to Casa Jasmina, whether you are staying there as a guest, are a resident maker and thinker of Torino, or a compelled individual from anywhere in the globe.
+There are many ways to contribute to Casa Jasmina, whether you are staying there as a guest, are a resident maker and thinker of Torino, or a compelled individual from anywhere on the globe.

 This Github repository is a modest step towards having an open, shared workbench for the home.